 A few tips to get the most from learning guitar.

 - Always ensure your guitar is fully tuned up before practicing as you will not know if you any tuning issues are the way you are playing the chords or simply that the guitar is not correctly tuned.
+Most smartphones have guitar tuning apps which are free to download.

-- Every so often replace the strings on your guitar with good quality strings – saving a few euro, pounds or dollars is no comparison to hearing your guitar sound great
+- Every so often replace the strings on your guitar with good quality strings – saving a few euro, pounds or dollars is no comparison to hearing your guitar sound great.

 - Starting on guitar can be hard, especially when the strings hurt your fingers but this will pass with practice.
+Your fingers will get hard at the top.

 - Moving from one chord to another might seem daunting but believe me it will become quite fast when you know the patterns for each chord.
+Learn the guitar chords listed on this page and you will have a great start – you can then learn more advanced chords and later, when you understand how the chords are formed, you can use other techniques to play the guitar chords on higher frets.